 About the project

-Results of the project are being published in an online catalogue, which will eventually reunite over 17,000 objects in over 60 museums worldwide.
+Results of the project are published in an online catalogue, which reunites more than 17,000 objects in over 70 museums worldwide.

 Images: top, pottery bowl, made on the